mockgee/mockgee.com/content/guide/introduction.md

 page: 1
 ---

-Mockgee is a web based API mock server that provides user interface for working with mock APIs.
+Mockgee is a web-based API mocking server that provides a user interface for creating mock APIs in seconds.
 It is designed to provide consumable APIs available to developers even before actual APIs are ready.

 <br/>